simp/simp-core/spec/acceptance/suites/README.md

    * Subset of `simp environment new` operations

 5. _Compliance enforcement and reporting_: Enables compliance enforcement and
-   reporting via the `simp-compliance_markup` module and then evalutes the
+   reporting via the `simp-compliance_markup` module and then evaluates the results.
-    results.

 #### yum repositories enabled